Independent Research Fellowships

 As part of this scheme, NERC will expand its fellowship networking and training activities, working with host institutions, to support the development of future leaders in NERC science.

 As well as the standard NERC IRFs, which may be held in any area of the NERC remit, there is also a call for proposals for NERC IRFs in the priority area of Bioinformatics.
 These fellowships will deliver part of the NERC Mathematics & Informatics for Environmental 'Omic Data Synthesis ('Omics) Research Programme.
-Applicants are only eligible to submit one proposal to either the standard NERC IRF call or to this call for NERC IRFs in the priority area of Bioinformatics.
+Applicants may apply either to the standard NERC IRF call or to the call for NERC IRFs in Bioinformatics, but not to both.

 Application and assessment process

-In order to identify future science leaders, the assessment process will concentrate upon the research potential of the applicant, with track record assessed in a way that is appropriate to career stage.
+In order to identify future science leaders, the assessment process will concentrate on applicants' research potential, with track record assessed in a way that is appropriate to career stage.
 Applicants will be expected to:

 - demonstrate their research vision and philosophy and outline ways in which their research could be developed over the five year fellowship;